Best practice to validate null and empty collection in Java

 Using Spring magic for null and empty durations

-If you're a Spring user, make use of Spring's own CollectionUtils.isEmpty()
+If you're a Spring user, make use of Spring's own CollectionUtils.isEmpty():

-For a wider variety of object types, including arrays, Spring's ObjectUtils.isEmpty()
+For a wider variety of object types, including arrays, Spring's ObjectUtils.isEmpty() can be your magic wand.

 Crafting your own validation toolkit